Work UI/UX Visual Archive About

 Moodboard

-Our initial explorations were focused on ways to group data and represent the emotions through lively ways.
-We realized that it was visually redundant when the same emotions overlap throughout the groupings.
-Since we want the users to understand the diverse emotions and topics in “Modern Love” articles, we decided to design two view with different purposes.
+In our initial explorations, we concentrated on methods to organize data and depict emotions in dynamic ways.
+However, we observed that visual redundancy occurred when the same emotions overlapped across different groupings.
+Given our aim for users to grasp the diverse emotions and topics within "Modern Love" articles, we opted to design two views with distinct purposes.

 Wireframes